 The fourth prize, created in 1989 and renamed in 2004 in honor of former Yale College Dean Richard Brodhead, is awarded to an instructor who has held the title of Lecturer, Lector, Senior Lecturer, Senior Lector, or Adjunct Professor for at least three years:

-The Richard H. Brodhead '68 Teaching Prize for Teaching Excellence by Non-Ladder Faculty
+The Richard H. Brodhead '68 Teaching Prize for Teaching Excellence by a Lector or a Lecturer

 The fifth prize, established in 1993 by an anonymous alumnus in the Class of 1942, is awarded to "a teacher in Yale College who has given the most time, energy, and effective effort to helping undergraduates learn."